New Hampshire presidential primary: 1992

 Bill Clinton was able to declare himself the "Comeback Kid" after posting a surprise second-place finish behind Paul Tsongas in the Democratic primary.
 Clinton's support had been flagging for weeks since being hit by allegations of infidelity with actress Gennifer Flowers.
 On the Republican side, Pat Buchanan garnered an unexpected 37% showing behind incumbent President George H. W. Bush.
 Buchanan did not win a single state, but revealed some doubts about the moderate president among conservative voters.

 2000

-George W. Bush's campaign, which for months had dominated in polling, money and endorsements on the Republican side, suffered a blow when John McCain, who had been surging in late polls, ended up beating the governor in the Granite State by more than 18 points.
-The result forecast a tough two-man race for the GOP nomination, which would carry on until Super Tuesday in March.
+George W. Bush's campaign, which for months had dominated in polling, money and endorsements on the Republican side, suffered a blow when John McCain, who had been surging in late polls, ended up beating the governor in New Hampshire by more than 18 points.
+The result forecast a tough two-man race for the GOP nomination, which carried on until Super Tuesday in March.
 Al Gore helped himself with a narrow win in the Democratic primary, which somewhat assuaged his supporters' concerns about Bill Bradley's insurgent campaign.